 This website was created to explore a specific genre of architecture that has largely been ignored.
 While architecture of the mid-century and recent past have become more appreciated in recent years, there is a category of vernacular building that uses a modern architecture vocabulary and contributes to a sense of place, but is generally not considered significant or as a candidate for preservation.
-Examples include regional bank branches, schools and community colleges, municipal offices, fire and police stations, and small commercial and retail locations.
+Examples include regional bank branches, churches and synagogues, schools and community colleges, municipal offices, fire and police stations, and small commercial and retail locations.
 This is not a comprehensive survey but rather an effort to document a small fraction of these places and hopefully raise awareness about their importance.

 Special categories and features on this site include Not So Mundane, site visits to mid-century buildings and complexes identified as very significant and a candidate for preservation; Demolished!, which documents lost examples of our mid-century mundane heritage; Preserving Our Mundane, which looks at current preservation efforts for mid-century structures; and Mid-Century Mondays, reader-submitted buildings and sites.